 “Stand Up, Stand Up for Jesus” – 648

 Are you willing to take a stand for what you believe in?
 When someone comes asking if you believe in the Bible, are you taking a stand for truth or are you not too sure?
 Some might think this song is intended to be sung standing up, a little like ‘on your feet soldier.’
-But whether you’re sitting or standing, you soldiers of the crosssing about your decision.
+But whether you’re sitting or standing, you sing about your decision.
 Will you stand up for what is right, or are you content to sit back and see what happens.
 We begin this morning singing, “…Ye soldiers of the cross; lift high His royal banner, it must not suffer loss.”
 Before we end this service we’ll sing again of the royal banner and our responsibility to ‘march on.’

 “Am I a Soldier of the Cross” – no book